 - Will give you a relatively mild shave (great for beginners)

-- Lightweight – some say this is a bad thing (but for beginners it makes for an easier transition from cartridge razors)
+- Lightweight – some say this is a bad thing (but for beginners it makes for a smoother transition from cartridge razors)

 I’ll start with the basic R89 features